 Sort of.
 The bI- and jI- prefixes are part of the conjugation system of Klingon.
 There are separate pronouns: SoH = "you", jIH = "I/me".

-An explanation is given in the Tips & Notes and I suspect you have not read the Tips & Notes.
-Since Duolingo has hidden the Tips & Notes I want to make sure you know about them and where to find them.
-If you have not been reading the Tips & Notes, I would like to ask that you review those so we don’t have to continuously repeat the information that we have explained there.
+An explanation is given in the Tips, so I suspect you have not read the Tips.
+Since Duolingo has hidden the Tips I want to make sure you know about them and where to find them.
+If you have not been reading the Tips, I would like to ask that you review those so we don’t have to continuously repeat the information that we have explained there.